-- •n: As specified in vis.analyzers.indexers.ngram.NGramIndexer.possible\settings. - •continuer: Determines the way unisons that arise from sustained notes in the lowest voice are represented.
-Note that if the FilterByOffsetIndexer is used, the continuer won't get used.
+- •n: As specified in vis.analyzers.indexers.ngram.NGramIndexer.possible_settings. - •continuer: Determines the way unisons that arise from sustained notes in the lowest voice are represented.
 The default is 'dynamic quality' which sets to 'P1' if interval quality is set to True, and '1' if it is set to False.
 This is given directly to the NGramIndexer.
-Refer to possible\settings. - •interval quality: If you want to display interval quality, set this setting to True. - •simple intervals: If you want to display all intervals as their single-octave equivalents, set this setting to True. - •include rests: If you want to include 'Rest' tokens as vertical intervals, change this setting to True.
+Refer to possible_settings. - •interval quality: If you want to display interval quality, set this setting to True. - •simple intervals: If you want to display all intervals as their single-octave equivalents, set this setting to True. - •include rests: If you want to include u'Rest' tokens as vertical intervals, change this setting to True.
 The default is False. - •count frequency: When set to True (the default), experiments will return the number of occurrences of each token (i.e., "each interval" or "each interval n-gram").
 When set to False, the moment-by-moment analysis of each piece is retained.
-We recommend you only request spreadsheet-formatted output when count frequency is False.
+We recommend you only request spreadsheetformatted output when count frequency is False.